 Finally, if you are the environment-friendly type, shredded latex is a sustainable material made from the milky sap of the rubber tree.

-Memory foam is made from petroleum.
+Memory foam is a petroleum product.

 If you decide to purchase a shredded latex pillow, read the description carefully.
 Look for “100% natural Talalay latex” where the fill material is described.